aytasnerd/india_dalit_violence/README.md

-# data_dm
+# India Dalit Violence Project

+## Overview
-Data on violence on Dalit community in India from media sources
+Data on violence against the Dalit community in India sourced from reliable media outlets.

+### Scraping Methodology
+This project uses various methods:
+- **RSS Feeds**: For trusted news sources.
+- **Google News API**: As a secondary source to obtain articles.
+- **Twitter API**: To gather relevant tweets and community reactions.